gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-management.md

 Though this section provides PowerShell examples, you can use the PowerShell documentation to see all of the cmdlets, parameters, and parameter sets within System Insights.

 ### Enumerate capabilities
-To get started, you can list all of the capabilities available to you in System Insights using the **Get-InsightsCapability**:
+To get started, you can list all of the capabilities available to you in System Insights using the **Get-InsightsCapability** cmdlet:

 ```PowerShell
 Get-InsightsCapability